-Human Impact on Ecosystems Name 1.
-What are some of the biotic and abiotic features of an ecosystem?
+1. What are some of the biotic and abiotic features of an ecosystem?

 2. How does energy flow through an ecosystem's food chain/web?

 3. What are the beneficial functions of a wetland?

-Review/Assessment Questions | Human Impact on Ecosystems Student Activity Sheet 4

-4. What are the similarities and differences between a brownfield and a Superfund site?
+4. What are the similarities and differences between a brownfield and a superfund site?

 5. What type of site is the Ford Rouge Factory, and how did it become contaminated?

 6. What environmental innovations were implemented at the Ford Rouge Complex to address contamination, wetland destruction and employee health?

-7. How can the environmental innovations at the Ford Rouge Factory serve as a model for other businesses in the United States and abroad?
+How can the environmental innovations at the Ford Rouge Factory serve as a model for other businesses in the United States and abroad?

-Human Impact on Ecosystems Answer Key Name 1.
-What are some of the biotic and abiotic features of an ecosystem?
+Human Impact on Ecosystems Review/Assessment Questions

+1. What are some of the biotic and abiotic features of an ecosystem?
 Biotic features of an ecosystem include all things that are or once were alive.
-Biotic organisms in a wetland ecos insects such as dragonflies, crayfish and small reptiles; nesting birds; mammals such as otters and muskrats, and plants such as cattails and reeds.
+Biotic organisms in a wetland ecosystem, for example, would include plankton, insects such as dragonflies, crayfish and small reptiles, nesting birds, mammals such as otters and muskrats, and plants such as cattails and reeds.
 Abiotic features are things that are not, nor have ever been, alive.
 This would include air, water, soil and sunlight.

-Energy enters an essevetem food chain 2.
-How does energy flow through an ecosystem's food chain/web? from the sun.
-Plants, which are called producers, capture this energy from sunlight during photosynthesis and use it to make glucose, which is a form of stored energy.
-Consumers eat t the plants and eventually get eaten by other consumers, which passes the stored energy up the chain.
-The final co onsumer, also called a top predator or apex consumer, eats prey that represents all of the energy of the chain or v veb below it.
+2. How does energy flow through an ecosystem food chain/web?
+Energy enters an ecosystem food chain from the Sun.
+Plants, which are called producers, capture this energy from sunlight during photosynthesis, and use it to make glucose, which is a form of stored energy.
+Consumers eat the plants, and eventually get eaten by other consumers, which passes the stored energy up the chain.
+The final consumer, also called a top predator or apex consumer, eats prey that represents all of the energy of the chain or web below it.

 3. What are the beneficial functions of a wetland?
-Wetlands positively y affect water quality by filtering storm water runoff and replenishing groundwater.
-Wetlands also offer flood protect habitat, plants and animals for human food and medicine, and recrea naonas, piano ana animais foi naman food and medicine, and fedica AUUTI.
+Wetlands positively affect water quality by filtering storm water runoff and replenishing groundwater.
+Wetlands also offer flood protection, shoreline erosion protection, wildlife habitat, plants and animals for human food and medicine, and recreation.